-Reference Condition / Requirement Evidence Findings Compliance Status Sch 3 Cond 12 (b) describe the measures to be implemented to ensure compliance with the blast criteria and operating conditions of this approval; (c) include measures to manage flyrock to ensure the safety or people and livestock and to protect property; (d) include a monitoring program for evaluating and reporting on compliance with the blasting criteria in this approval; (e) include local community notification procedures for the blasting schedule, in particular to nearby residences; and (f) include a protocol for investigating and responding to complaints related to blasting operations.
+Reference Condition / Requirement Evidence Findings Compliance Status Sob 2 (b) describe the measures to be implemented to ensure compliance with the blast criteria and operating conditions of this approval; (c) include measures to manage flyrock to ensure the safety or people and livestock and to protect property; (d) include a monitoring program for evaluating and reporting on compliance with the blasting criteria in this approval; (e) include local community notification procedures for the blasting schedule, in particular to nearby residences; and (f) include a protocol for investigating and responding to complaints related to blasting operations.
 The Proponent must implement the Blast Management Plan as approved from time to time by the Secretary.
-The Proponent must prepare an Air Quality Management Plan for the project to the satisfaction of the Secretary.
-This plan must: (a) be submitted to the Secretary for approval within 3 months of the determination of Modification 1, unless otherwise agreed by the Secretary; (b) describe the measures to be implemented to ensure: compliance with the air quality criteria and operating conditions of this approval; best practice management is being employed; and the air quality impacts of the project are minimised during adverse meteorological conditions and extraordinary events; (c) describe the proposed air quality management system; (d) include an air quality monitoring program that: is capable of evaluating the performance of the project; includes a protocol for determining any exceedances of the relevant conditions of approval; Blakebrook Quarry Air Quality Management Plan, Rev 3.1 dated August 2018, by ERM Letter from DPE to ERM dated 28/08/2018 DPE letter states that DPE considers that the plan fulfils the condition requirements and has been approved.
+Plakabraak Quarry Air Quality DDE letter states that DDE considers that the Compliant Sch 3 Cond 12 The Proponent must prepare an Air Quality Management Plan for the project to the satisfaction of the Secretary.
+This plan must: (a) be submitted to the Secretary for approval within 3 months of the determination of Modification 1, unless otherwise agreed by the Secretary; (b) describe the measures to be implemented to ensure: • compliance with the air quality criteria and operating conditions of this approval; • best practice management is being employed; and • the air quality impacts of the project are minimised during adverse meteorological conditions and extraordinary events; (c) describe the proposed air quality management system; (d) include an air quality monitoring program that: • is capable of evaluating the performance of the project; • includes a protocol for determining any exceedances of the relevant conditions of approval; • and effectively supports the air quality management system.
+The Proponent must implement the approved Air Quality Management Plan as approved from time to time by the Secretary.
+Blakebrook Quarry Air Quality Management Plan, Rev 3.1 dated August 2018, by ERM Letter from DPE to ERM dated 28/08/2018 DPE letter states that DPE considers that the plan fulfils the condition requirements and has been approved.
 Compliant Sch 3 Cond 13 For the life of the project, the Proponent must ensure that there is a suitable meteorological station operating in the vicinity of the site that complies with the requirements in the Approved Methods for Sampling and Analysis of Air Pollutants in New South Wales guidelines.
 Site inspection and E Went interview A new meteorological station was installed on 12 February 2018.
 Observed weather station and associated remote display in weighbridge office.
 Compliant Sch 3 Cond 15 The Proponent must ensure that it has sufficient water for all stages of the project, and if necessary, adjust the scale of operations under the approval to match its available water supply, to the satisfaction of the Secretary.
 Water balance models for 2016 (Blakebrook Quarry Water Balance Model 2016 by Newton Denny Chapelle dated February 2017) and 2017 (Annual Surface Water Balance, 2017 Blackbrook Quarry, Blakebrook New South Wales by Water balance models indicate that the quarry water demand is being met via the internal water capture and storage system.
 Confirmed by J Livingstone.
 Compliant